Create our application: npx create-react-app taskbox cd taskbox # Add Storybook: npx -p @storybook/cli sb init

 To match the intended design, you'll need to download both the font and icon directories and place its contents inside your

-npx degit chromaui/learnstorybook-code/public/font public/font npx degit chromaui/learnstorybook-code/public/icon public/icon
+npx degit chromaui/learnstorybook-code/src/assets/font src/assets/font npx degit chromaui/learnstorybook-code/src/assets/icon src/assets/icon